 What does Goran mean?

-Goran \g(o)-ran\ as a boys' name is of Slavic and Swedish origin, and the meaning of Goran is "mountain; farmer".
+Goran [goran] as a boys' name is of Slavic and Swedish origin, and the meaning of Goran is "mountain; farmer".
 Made famous by Croatian poet Ivan Goran Kovacic (20th century), who was born in Lukovdol, in a mountainous (gora) region of western Croatia, from which his middle name was derived.
 Göran or Jöran (see Joran) is also the Swedish form of George.

-Goran is a rare given name for males and an equally unique last name for both adults and children.
-(2000 U.S. Census)
+Goran is a rare given name for males but a very popular last name for both adults and children (#70679 out of 150436, Top 47%).
+(2000 U.S. Demographics)